 Celebrate Bockfest™ at Shop Bock, a shopping event at the local, independent stores of historic Over-the-Rhine during Bockfest.
-These locally and independently owned Over-the-Rhine merchants.
-Plus, many of the merchants are offering specials to those wearing the Bockfest™ button.
+These locally and independently owned Over-the-Rhine merchants are offering specials on Bockfest weekend.
 See below for details.
 Continue the celebrations with a stop at the one-of-a-kind restaurants or bars in the area!
-You can catch the FREE Shuttle all weekend between all of the Bockfest™ venues.
+You can catch the FREE Shuttle all weekend between all of the Bockfest™ venues. (more…)

-4th Annual Craft Menagerie March 7 from 11-4 at Arnold’s Bar and Grill.
+5th Annual Craft Menagerie March 5 from 11-4 at Arnold’s Bar and Grill.
 It’s the biggest little craft show at Bockfest!Featuring local artisans with metal works, pottery, screen printing, fabric and textiles, jewelry, mosaics, paper goods and more!
 Come share a pint and shop local!

 Bockfest Veenie Roast returns 5 to 8 p.m.
 Friday, March 4 to Park + Vine, 1202 Main Street.